-Effective concealed carry is not just about having a permit and a firearm; it’s also about how you dress.
+Dressing for concealed carry is just as important as choosing the right firearm and holster.
 Your clothing plays a pivotal role in maintaining the “concealed” aspect of concealed carry.
+The right concealed carry clothing — including shirts, pants, shorts and jackets — helps keep your firearm hidden while allowing for quick access.
 Striking a balance between comfort, style and functionality of your concealed carry clothing is crucial to ensure your firearm remains hidden from public view while still being easily accessible in case of an emergency.
 The goal is to seamlessly integrate your firearm into your daily life, ensuring you can confidently and discreetly carry a firearm without compromising your style or comfort.

 Basics of Concealed Carry Clothing